43ravens/MEOPeers-2015-06-15/plan.rst

 * Add TortoiseHg workflow to 06-revert
 * Add TortoiseHg workflow to 07-ignore

+* Add learning objectives to all sections
+* Update reference.md to reflect sections structure and content
+* Add commands.md

 * Add Previous and Next links to section pages

 Schedule